Dr. Sameeta Mercy Prabhu, Consultant – Paediatric Neurology, Rainbow Children’s Hospital

 Can Paediatric Stroke Be Prevented?

-Unlike adults, who have modifiable risk factors like obesity, high cholesterol, hypertension, and smoking — which can be managed to prevent stroke — children’s strokes usually occur due to non-modifiable or structural causes.
+Unlike adults, who can manage modifiable risk factors like obesity, high cholesterol, hypertension, and smoking to prevent stroke, structural or non-modifiable causes usually cause strokes in children.

-Therefore, the first stroke in a child cannot be prevented, as there are no lifestyle measures or interventions that can be taken in advance.
+Therefore, doctors cannot prevent the first stroke in a child, as no lifestyle measures or interventions can be taken in advance.

-However, once the underlying cause is identified, steps can be taken to prevent a second or recurrent stroke through targeted treatment and monitoring.
+However, once clinicians identify the underlying cause, they can take steps to prevent a second or recurrent stroke through targeted treatment and monitoring.

 The Takeaway